giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 * `medium` = 100 Gi
 * `large` = 200 Gi

-`medium` is the default value, so if the annotation is not set, so the volume size will be created a size of 100Gi.
+`medium` is the default value, so if the annotation is not set, so the volume size will be created with a size of 100Gi.

 Below is an example of a cluster CR defining a small Prometheus volume:
 ```